intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 sudo mysql -u root < setup_db.sql
 ```

-This creates a new user `bigdlhpo` and a new database `example`, and grants all access of the `example` database to `bigdlhpo`.
+The above command creates a new user `bigdlhpo` and a new database `example`, and grants all access privileges on the `example` database to `bigdlhpo`.

 #### Install MySQL client for python

-Install mysqlclient so that search can access MySQL database from python.
+Install mysqlclient so that search can access MySQL databases from python.

 ```python
 pip install mysqlclient
 ```
 #### Tensorflow Example

-Specify `storage` to the MySQL database `example` we just created as user bigdlhpo, specify `study_name` and also set `n_parallels=8`.
+Specify `storage` to the MySQL database `example` we just created as user `bigdlhpo`, specify `study_name` and also set `n_parallels=8`.

 ```python
 name = "parallel-example-tf"